-12. Insurance and Liability
+30. Insurance

 Specify policies for the livestock, payment credits, and future use of the property if the property is damaged by an act of nature vs. vandalism vs. the fault of the Grazing Operator vs. other reason(s).
-The same policies would apply as were described in Agreement d.
-Early Termination for Any Reason, above.
+The same policies would apply as were described in Agreement Guidance Item 3.
+Early Termination, above.
 If loss to predators could occur, include details as to whether the livestock operator will be compensated or if they are assuming all the risk.
+Minimum coverage limits are identified in the Agreement.

-a.
-Liability Insurance
+General Liability Insurance

 Grazing Operator should typically have comprehensive insurance to cover general liability, bodily injury and death liability, and broad form property damage liability insurance.
-The Landlord will want to be named as an ‘other insured.’
+The Landlord should be named as an ‘other insured.’

-b.
+Automobile Liability

+Proof of auto insurance should be provided if Grazing Operator will be using a motor vehicle for tasks within the property.

 Workers Compensation Insurance

 Workers Compensation Insurance should be obtained if Grazing Operator has employees working on the property.

-13. Indemnifications

-a.
+31. Hold Harmless Indemnification

+Each Party shall indemnify and hold the other, its officers, employees, agents and volunteers harmless from and against any and all claims, demands, orders, decrees or judgments for injuries, death or damage to any person or property arising or resulting from any act or omission on the part of said Party or its agents.

 Landlord Indemnification